 6-8.
 The miracle of blindness and then healing.
 How likely was that?

 Answer: something remarkable must have happened.

-It happened in a public place, at the gate of the city (or more likely, the gate of the monastery, as Oxford would have been too small to be called a city at that time, and the monastery would have had a boundery with a gate).
-It was also seen by everybody.
-That it had a profound effect is obvious from the striking about-turn of her lover and the adoration she received from the people.
+It happened in a public place, which the legend describes as the gate of the city.
+It is more likely to have been the gate of the monastery, as Oxford would have been too small to be called a city at that time.
+The monastery boundery had a gate on its north side.
+By the 12th century, this gate was accessed from St Frideswide's Lane, which left St Aldate's (or Fish St as it was then known) just north of Tom Tower.
+It crossed Tom Quad just north of the fish pond, crossed the west range of buildings north of the church and ran along the top of the raised bank beside the wall of the Dean's garden.
+There would have been fewer buildings and the miracle, in such a public place, was seen by everybody.
+That it had a profound effect is obvious from the striking collapse and repentance of her lover and subsequent the adoration she received from the people.
 The other legends go on to record several more miracles effected by her prayers which resulted in an early following, and pilgrimages to her grave after her death.

 There is no doubt that the people thought what had happened was genuine.
-It must have been of serious significance to maintain her early cult through the tumultuous years of the Viking invasions, and to be worthy of being re-established in the 12th century under a different monastic system, when so many Saxon saints dropped into obscurity.
+It must have been of serious significance to maintain her early Cult through the tumultuous years of the Viking invasions, when so many Saxon saints dropped into obscurity, and to have been considered worthy of re-establishedment in the 12th century under a different monastic system.